 For an often-overlooked region, the Illawarra certainly packs a punch and being overlooked is probably why.

 Hidden rehearsal spaces, friendly noncompetitive scenes and a myriad of tiny venues and appreciative audiences make a perfect melting pot for a buoyant mini-music industry.

-Globally, second and third pioneering cities far from the bright lights of the capitals allow talent to ferment for longer.
-Just look at Seattle and Manchester as scenes out of the spotlight that enjoy a rich culture of indie labels and cult bands making their own distinct sounds.
+Globally, second and third cities far, from the bright lights of the capitals, allow pioneering talent to ferment their sound for longer.
+Just look at how Seattle and Manchester scenes enjoy a rich culture of indie labels and cult bands making their own distinct sounds.
 The Illawarra is no different.

-Lead by the Yours & Owls team and reinforced by other smaller promoters and independent venue operators plugged into the cottage labels and their burgeoning rosters, there are gigs on every night of the week.
+Dominated by the successful Yours & Owls team, and reinforced by other smaller promoters and independent venue operators plugged into the cottage labels and their burgeoning rosters, there are gigs on every night of the week.

 For the in-the-know-low-fi post-surf crowd, Spunk Records of Stanwell Park host regular happenings at Wombarra Bowlo that sell out as soon as they are announced.
 Super-curated guests appear regularly at the speakeasy-come –record store Frank’s Wild Years in Thirroul as well as excellent acoustic guests at Papi Dulci just over the railway bridge.
-Next door Ryan’s Hotel host bigger bands and then there a multiple of micro-brewary and hotels stops from the northern villages south the regional hub of Wollongong and its university venues, hotel venues and key hotspots such as The Shy Postie and La La La’s.
+Next door Ryan’s Hotel host bigger bands and then there a multiple of micro-brewary and hotels stops from the northern villages south to the regional hub of Wollongong and its university venues, hotel venues and key indie hotspots such as The Shy Postie and La La La’s.